-In 2011, the Commonwealth of Virginia enacted Senate Bill 827 and House Bill 2318, allowing appropriately commissioned Virginia notaries to complete remote online notarizations via live video call.
-Furthermore, Virginia gave its notaries the ability to notarize documents for a national audience.
+In 2011, the Commonwealth of Virginia enacted Senate Bill 827 and House Bill 2318, allowing appropriately commissioned Virginia notaries to complete remote online notarizations via live video call for signers in all 50 states.

-No matter where you're located, to use Notarize you connect with a commissioned Virginia e-notary by live audio-video conference.
+No matter where you're located, Notarize can connect with a commissioned remote notary who can help you notarize most documents.
 Using digital tools, you will sign before the notary during the audio-video conference.
-They notary public will then affix their signature, seal and other notarial information to the document.
+The notary public will then affix their signature, seal and other notarial information to the document.

-Once complete, a document remotely notarized in Virginia can be used in Virginia or in other states.
-Every state provides legal authority for recognition and acceptance of common out-of-state notarizations when validly performed by the notary in accordance with his or her own state's laws, and our notaries perform their notarizations in accordance with Virginia law.
+Every state provides legal authority for recognition and acceptance of common out-of-state notarizations when validly performed by the notary in accordance with his or her own state's laws, and our notaries perform their notarizations in accordance with their state's laws.
 The Full Faith and Credit Clause of the United States Constitution may provide an additional bases for states to accept out of state notarizations.

 Please note: Documents signed on our platform are electronically signed by you and our notary.
-Certain states and public agencies impose specific additional requirements, limitations and conditions for accepting electronically-signed documents as well as out-of-state notarizations, and not all documents may be electronically-signed or notarized.
-(Currently, we're not notarizing documents for use in Iowa).
+Certain states and public agencies impose specific additional requirements, limitations, and conditions for accepting electronically-signed documents, and not all documents may be electronically-signed or notarized.
 It's up to you to make sure your document is acceptable for its intended use, so always check with your intended recipient.
 We'd like to help with general information whenever we can, so let us know of any questions at email@example.com.

 The Property Records Industry Association (PRIA) is the leading resource for the property records industry.
 In January 2016, the eNotary Work Group of PRIA released a paper on “Traditional Assurances for Electronically Recorded Documents.”
 The intent of the paper was to provide all recording jurisdictions with confidence that electronic notarization is valid and acceptable for recording documents in the public record.
 The paper states that documents that are notarized remotely and electronically are given the same legal treatment as paper documents.